-In addition to the match and discover feature.
-You have a pretty interesting set of profile questions.
-Instead of just having 1000 characters to go wild with, your profile is structured with three prompts: I am… I Like… and I appreciate when my date…”
+In addition to the matchmaker feature, you’re given a pretty interesting set of profile questions.
+Instead of just having 1000 characters to go wild with, your profile is structured with three prompts: “I am…,” “I like…” and “I appreciate when my date…”

 What I like about this is is that you’re not giving out random unimportant information, it helps your profile be useful and helps those who don’t know where to begin when talking about themselves.

-Additionally, you have the chatbox!
+Additionally, you have the chat box!
 However, your conversations are going to expire after a few days (I want to say that the cap is 30 days).
 So you better make a connection within a reasonable time frame.

-Pricing and membership details:
+Pricing and Membership Details

 With premium, you’re going to get an activity report for all the matches you’re given.
 This shows how often they chat with their matches, who usually sends the first message, when they’re usually active, and what time frame they usually reply within.
-Plus you’re going to get 15% more “beans” (which is their currency) with each purchase, other flirting capabilities, and message read indicators in your chats.
+Plus you’re going to get 15% more “coffee beans” (which is their app currency) with each purchase, other flirting capabilities, and read receipts in your chats.